-Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and
+Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and trade-offs

-96) Refer to Table 2.3.
-Dina faces opportunity costs in the production of sliders and hot wings.
+- 100) Refer to Table 2.3.
+Dina faces \\\\\ opportunity costs in the production of sliders and hot wings.

+- A) increasing

+- B) decreasing

+- C) constant

-D) negative
+- D) negative

-Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and
+Learning Outcome: 2.1 Use a production possibilities frontier to analyze opportunity costs and trade-offs

-97) An outward shift of a nation's production possibilities frontier can occur due to

-A) a reduction in unemployment.

-B) a natural disaster like a hurricane or bad earthquake.

-C) a change in the amounts of one good desired.

-D) an increase in the labour force.
+- 101) An outward shift of a nation's production possibilities frontier can occur due to - A) a reduction in unemployment. - B) a natural disaster like a hurricane or bad earthquake. - C) a change in the amounts of one good desired. - D) an increase in the labour force.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-98) a nation's production possibilities frontier represents economic growth.
+- 102) \\\\\\ a nation's production possibilities frontier represents economic growth.

 - A) An outward shift of

 - B) An inward shift of

 - C) Moving up along

 - D) Moving down along

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-99) Economic growth is represented on a production possibilities frontier model by the production possibility frontier
+- 103) Economic growth is represented on a production possibilities frontier model by the production possibility frontier

 - A) shifting outward.

 - B) shifting inward.

 - C) becoming steeper.

 - D) becoming flatter.

-Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be
+Learning Outcome: Micro 3: Discuss different types of market systems and the gains that can be made from trade

-100) Without technological advancement, how can a nation achieve economic growth?
+104) Without technological advancement, how can a nation achieve economic growth?

-A) by producing more high-value goods and fewer low-value goods and factor supply and labour in factor markets

-- B) through an increase in supplies of factors of production - C) by producing more low-value goods and fewer high-value goods - D) by decreasing the size of the labour force
+- A) by producing more high-value goods and fewer low-value goods - B) by increasing the quantities of at least one factor of production - C) by producing more low-value goods and fewer high-value goods - D) by decreasing the size of the labour force labour in factor markets AACSB: Reflective Thinking Special Feature: None

-Learning Outcome: Micro 17: Explain the effects of the factors of production, factor demand,
+Learning Outcome: Micro 17: Explain the effects of the factors of production, factor demand, and factor supply and

-101) Which of the following would shift a nation's production possibilities frontier inward?
+105) Which of the following would shift a nation's production possibilities frontier inward?